Broad-billed Hummingbird

 Broad-billed Hummingbird, Cynanthus latirostris magicusis, Female.
 Photograph taken within a residential community in Alamos, Sonora, March 2017.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

 The Broad-billed Hummingbird is slender in appearance and small in stature.
-They are sexually dimorphic with the males being swathed in iridescent greens and blues with a deep purple gorget, white under tail coverts, a broad, notched glossy blue-black tail and a bright red bill that allows for a straightforward identification.
+Average mass of this species is only 3 g (0.11 oz) to 4 g (0.14 oz).
+They are sexually dimorphic, males are iridescent green and blue with a deep purple gorget, white under tail coverts, a broad, notched glossy blue-black tail, and a bright red bill that allows for a straightforward identification.
 The females are similarly marked but duller in color and have gray underparts.

-In Mexico the Broad-billed Hummingbird are found in the northwest in the states of Sinaloa and Sonora south to Colima and east to Aguascalientes and in west-central Veracruz and northerly Guerrero.
-The magicus subspecies has a limited range being found in northwest Mexico, primarily in the states of Sinaloa and Sonora but ranges south to Colima and east to Aguascalientes.
-The propinquus subspecies is found in central Mexico from Guanajuato through Michoacán to northern Guerrero; the bird photographed above represents a possible range extension into the coastal regions of Oaxaca.
+Geographically, the two subspecies of the Broad-billed have slightly different ranges.
+The magicus subspecies has a limited range and is found in northwest Mexico, primarily in the states of Sinaloa and Sonora but ranges south to Colima and east to Aguascalientes.
+The propinquus subspecies is found in central Mexico from Guanajuato through Michoacán to northern Guerrero.
+The bird photographed above represents a possible range extension into the coastal regions of Oaxaca.
 The northern populations are migratory and travel south for the winter.
 The Southern populations are non-migratory and are year-round residents.
+In Mexico, both subspecies are found in the northwest in the states of Sinaloa and Sonora south to Colima and east to Aguascalientes, and in west-central Veracruz and northern Guerrero.

-From a conservation perspective the Broad-billed Hummingbird is currently considered to be of Least Concern with increasing populations.
+From a conservation perspective the Broad-billed Hummingbird is currently considered to be of Least Concern with stable to increasing widely distributed populations.
+Conservation efforts for the Broad-billed Hummingbirds focus on preserving their natural habitats.
+This includes protecting riparian areas, promoting the planting of native flowering plants, and maintaining gardens and parks with hummingbird feeders.